kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 ## Uninstallation

+{{% notice warning %}}

-**WARNING:** Before proceeding with any of the following steps, make sure that you backup all data that you may still need - metrics data / logs in the object store, alertmanager / rules configuration, Grafana dashboards.
+Before proceeding with any of the following steps, make sure that you backup all data that you may still need - metrics data / logs in the object store, alertmanager / rules configuration, Grafana dashboards.

+{{% /notice %}}

 In order to uninstall the User Cluster MLA stack from a seed cluster (and all user clusters serviced by that seed cluster), follow the 3 steps in this order: